RsyncProject/rsync/rsync.1.md

     being skipped and slightly more information at the end.
 More than two `-v` options should only be used if you are debugging rsync.

+    The end-of-run summary tells you the number of bytes sent to the remote rsync (which is the receiving side on a local copy), the number of bytes received from the remote host, and the average bytes per second of the transferred data computed over the entire length of the rsync run.
+The second line shows the total size (in bytes), which is the sum of all the file sizes that rsync considered transferring.
+It also shows a "speedup" value, which is a ratio of the total file size divided by the sum of the sent and received bytes (which is really just a feel-good bigger-is-better number).
+Note that these byte values can be made more (or less) human-readable by using the `--human-readable` (or `--no-human-readable`) options.

     In a modern rsync, the `-v` option is equivalent to the setting of groups of `--info` and `--debug` options.
 You can choose to use these newer options in addition to, or in place of using `--verbose`, as any